simonmonk/squid/README.md

 Squid
 =====

-The Raspberry Squid is an RGB LED with built-in resistors and header lead sockets that can fit directly onto GPIO pins.
+The Raspberry Squid is an RGB LED with built-in resistors and header lead sockets that can fit directly onto GPIO pins of a Raspberry Pi.

 The Squid has its own library to make it super easy to mix colors on the RGB LED.
 After the library documentation that follows, you will find instructions on how to create your own Squid.
 Please feel free to make a squid for your own use, but please don't make them to resell.